AdaCore/training_material/courses/fundamentals_of_ada/mini_projects/cinema/README.md

     This package contains a driver that is in charge of displaying series of characters to the screen as an image.
 That is the package responsible for calling the `Put` IO operations.

+- `format/`

+    * `BMP_File_IO` package

+    This package is in charge of reading a file in the BMP format and converting it to a Surface.

 - `movie/`